ShieldClimb/white-label-api/readme.md

    Set up a new worker from your Cloudflare dashboard.

 2. **Configure the Worker Script**
-   Replace the worker code with your chosen `worker.js`.
-You can use the **hidden affiliate version** to embed your wallet directly, keeping it invisible to your sub-merchants.
+   Replace the worker code with the **hidden-affiliate-worker.js** to embed your wallet directly, keeping it invisible to your sub-merchants.

 3. **Set Your Affiliate Wallet**
    Replace the example wallet: 0x3B98AFD0Bb4b4291eD825d1A8d5E62b14800cf9e with your own affiliate wallet address.